What are the risks and treatments for bone spurs?

 Bone spurs can form along the spine as the ligaments and joints that connect the vertebrae begin to break down, threatening spinal stability.
 This gradual degeneration can occur at any level of the spine and is a natural part of aging.
 Through the years, the spine deteriorates as a result of the daily wear endured by the bones, ligaments, cartilage and other spinal tissue.

 Bone spurs, or osteophytes, are bony growths produced by the body in response to arthritis development.
 Most osteophytes are asymptomatic, although symptoms can arise if the bone spur irritates or compresses a nearby nerve root or the spinal cord itself.
 Read on to learn about the risks and treatment options associated with this debilitating condition.

 Risk factors for bone spurs

 There are several risk factors that can lead to the development of bone spurs, including:

-- Age – People 50 or older are more likely to develop arthritis of the spine, which can lead to bone spur development.
+- Age.
+People 45 or older are more likely to develop arthritis of the spine, which can lead to bone spur development.

-Symptoms associated with bone spurs usually can be managed successfully through conservative treatment methods, such as pain medication and physical therapy.
-If chronic pain persists after weeks or months of conservative treatment, surgery might be considered.
-However, a patient should never feel as if highly invasive open back surgery is the only option.
-Laser Spine Institute offers a variety of minimally invasive, outpatient procedures designed to alleviate back or neck pain associated with bone spurs.
-Contact Laser Spine Institute to learn more, and to receive a free review of an MRI or CT scan.
+Symptoms associated with bone spurs usually can be managed successfully through conservative treatment methods, such as pain medication, chiropractic treatments and physical therapy.
+If chronic pain persists after several weeks or months of conservative treatment, surgery might be considered.
+However, a patient should never feel as if highly invasive traditional open spine surgery is the only option for this chronic condition.